 Refrigerate in an airtight container for up to four days.

-More rich and cheesy side dishes:
+More rich and comforting side dish recipes you may enjoy:

 - Mac and Cheese w/ Brussels Sprouts and Bacon: Rich and creamy homemade smoked cheddar cheese sauce, a breadcrumb topping, and sautéed Brussels sprouts with bacon result in a rich and harmonious dish.
 The perfect side for Thanksgiving, this mac and cheese with Brussels sprouts and bacon, is sure to impress.
 Gluten-free adaptable.